jorgik1/commerce_worldpay/README.txt

 KNOWN ISSUES
 ------------

- * None so far.
-I'm sure they'll pop-up soon ;)
+ * This module will not work reliably at the moment if the order field commerce_customer_billing is missing or if that field (profile) is missing the field commerce_customer_address.

 TODO
 ----
-* Set appropriate Commerce Transaction status for SecureCode ('authentication')
+* Set appropriate Commerce Transaction status for SecureCode ('authentication').
-* Set appropriate Commerce Transaction status for AVS ('AVS')
+* Set appropriate Commerce Transaction status for AVS ('AVS').
 * Finish Bartik Worldpay theme (images etc).
+* Make the module function fine without an addressfield or billing profile.

 SUPPORT
 -------

-If the encounter any issues, please file a support request at http://drupal.org/project/issues/commerce_worldpay_bg
+If you encounter any issues, please file a support request at http://drupal.org/project/issues/commerce_worldpay_bg